2ndkauboy/unique-title-checker/readme.txt

 2. A new post with a duplicate title

 == Changelog ==
+= 1.1 =
+* Show no warning on empty titles
+* Time invested for this release: 10min

 = 1.0 =
 * First stable version to be deployed in the official WordPress Plugin Repository
 * Writing a readme file